axmz/react-layout-navigation-page/README.md

 <!-- add custom shortcuts, ex: / for input   -->
 <!-- make subline appear when line is focused   -->
 add handlerprops to every handler
+fix no mixed operators
+put all handlers in onkeydown
+fix click sim